konnodonnoi/konnodonnoi/README.md

 - 🔭 I’m currently working on ... snadjdf god
 - 🌱 I’m currently learning ... ffchhb ffb had
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... first
 - 🤔 I’m looking for help with ... shat dksksjs
 - 💬 Ask me about ... shat tfsdgiigf good
 - 📫 How to reach me: hfgj ghost did so ah in